cjdev/configurator/README.md

         |-- base.yml
         `-- prod.yml

-We can see configurations defined for environments named `base`, `prod`, and `staging`.
+We can see configs named `base`, `prod`, and `staging`.

-When the special environment `base.yml` is found it provides default configuration for other environments to extend.
+When the special config `base.yml` is found it provides default configuration for other configs to extend.
-Providing a base environment or providing environment specific overrides are optional; if neither are included the directory will show up as an empty object.
+Providing a base config or config mixins are optional.
 Directory structure is completely free-form to allow for any shape of configuration and organization.

 If we ask for the configuration for staging we end up with a structure like: